Billingshurst – St Mary

 The north aisle was added shortly after the tower, for the arcade has plain and relatively crude piers and steeply pointed double-chamfered arches.
 The south aisle is more problematic, as the arcade was renewed in 1866, with three instead of four bays (B 24 p821), and the external detail is later.
 The previous arches were round-headed (ibid), but the re-used octagonal piers look late C13 and as it is unlikely there was an aisle before then, the round heads were probably post-Reformation.
 The arch from the south chapel into the aisle has a head with wave-mouldings, also a late C13 feature.

-By soon after 1300 the church had attained its present outline, but the square-headed south aisle windows and the crownpost roof of the south chapel are C15.
+By soon after 1300 the church had attained its present outline, but the entirely renewed square-headed south aisle windows and the crownpost roof of the south chapel are C15.
 The remarkable panelled nave roof, with heraldic and 117 foliage bosses (1 p254), is presumably the ‘selyng’ [ceiling] that was the subject of four bequests between 1530 and 1532 (SRS 41 p139).
 This evidence of a sustained campaign of building makes the suggestion (1 p255) that the bosses were not made for the church unlikely.
-The uncusped square-headed north aisle windows and both aisle roofs, with castellated wallplates and moulded main timbers, are of similar date.
+The surprisingly unrestored uncusped square-headed north aisle windows and both aisle roofs, with castellated wallplates and moulded main timbers, are of similar date.

 In the post-Reformation period, dormers were added to both aisle roofs, as shown by Quartermain and Adelaide Tracy and probably intended for galleries; the latter also depicts a segment-headed east window that looks C18.
 None of these survives, but a fine west porch of around 1600 has open turned balusters in the sides and brick in-filling.